flatironinstitute/stan-playground-old/public/markdown/about.md

 ## Feedback

 Please provide feedback during the [beta testing](https://github.com/scratchrealm/stan-playground/blob/main/doc/beta_testing.md) phase.
+You can submit issues or suggestions to [this GitHub repository](https://github.com/scratchrealm/stan-playground).
+You can also [reach out to the author](https://www.simonsfoundation.org/people/jeremy-magland/).